Logo of Boss Rush Network featuring bold, modern typography.

 Josh Cornett is a lifelong gamer who enjoys games across all platforms and genres.
 He has gone by the alias of “Block” ever since college, when he was nicknamed “Blockbuster” for his extensive video game and movie collection.
 Currently, he reviews a wide variety of games on his Youtube channel, and talks about all things gaming related on his Twitter and Facebook pages.

-One thought on “GAME REVIEW: The Ascent: Cyber Heist DLC
+One response to “GAME REVIEW: The Ascent: Cyber Heist DLC”

 Leave a Reply